spikol/ml-bot/README.md

 - Now the Fable Blockly software is installed to be able to run the pointer code you can find in this repository.
 - Fix file names in Python code to own system names

-Copy folder ```site-packages.zip``` to be found at https://drive.google.com/file/d/19VvNa9FofgUnf4KDiEXYMXadnasbV6P_/view?usp=sharing into ```C:\Program Files\Fable\resources\app.asar.unpacked\prod\app\server``` this will copy all the required packages for the Fable 2.0.4 software to use.
+Copy contents fromfolder ```site-packages.zip``` to be found at https://drive.google.com/file/d/19VvNa9FofgUnf4KDiEXYMXadnasbV6P_/view?usp=sharing into ```C:\Program Files\Fable\resources\app.asar.unpacked\prod\app\server``` this will copy all the required packages for the Fable 2.0.4 software to use.
 When presented with duplicate files select to keep the old original files.